infinitel8p/PokeDex/README.md

 ```shell
 python app.pyw
 ```
+## Update logs:
+v.1.1 : Simple Search for Pokémon is now possible.
+The results stack in the output - working on a delete function
+v.1.2 : Built in automatic pip installation for necessary python libraries
+v.1.3 : Search is now available in English too.
+You can now start a search in English or German
+v.1.3.1 : Prepaired introduction of sprites included in the search results
+v.1.4 : Multiple searches are now possible - last search result gets deleted to make space for new one
+v.1.5 : Fixed major error when searching for same thing more than once in a row
+v.1.5.1 : Fixed german name output when searching in enlish
+v.1.6 : implemented log of last searches
+v.2.1.1 : Added images of searched Pokémon to the search results
+v.3.0.1 : changed project to ```.exe```
+v.3.1 : moved functions to ```support.py``` and fixed a error which caused the output to add up
+v.3.2 : added option to change language (german & english)
+v.4.0.1 : Added [Pokémon Uranium](https://pokemon-uranium.fandom.com/wiki/Main_Page) and fixed the search partially

+:zzz: → currently working on "more information" tab for more in detail information to a pokemon

 ## PokeDex.exe is missing
 In case of the ```PokeDex.exe``` missing on your pc you have to tell your Antivirus that these files are fine.